Governor of St Helena, Mark Capes – Final Report

 Wass Report: One Thing Was “Deeply Offensive”

 The Wass Report itself was a substantial document, more than 300 pages.
-While Governor Capes welcomed the overall findings, I was curious to know whether he wanted to comment on any other content from the report.
+While the Governor of St Helena Mark Capes welcomed the overall findings, I was curious to know whether he wanted to comment on any other content from the report.
 He did.

 “There were other things in the report which went beyond the immediate allegations of cover up and so on, for example there was criticism about the absence of a transport link between Ascension and St Helena.”